 It is possible that a prior attorney did not effectively represent a client by not filing a motion for modification within the correct time frame.
 In such situations, the client may argue the previous attorney was ineffective and hire a seasoned Maryland criminal lawyer to protect their right to request such a modification.

 If you or a loved one is eligible for sentence modification under the new legislation, you need the services of an experienced Maryland criminal lawyer.
-Contact us today for a free consultation.
+Contact us today for a consultation.